 An urban renewal success story, this oldest settlement in Denver is great for anyone interested in art, design, fashion and food.
 And the nightlife is not to be missed—it’s got some of the best in the city.

-Part of the larger Highlands neighborhood, LoHi is an up-and-coming area named one of “America’s Best Hipster Neighborhoods” by Forbes.
-From buzzing restaurants and rooftop bars to musical festivals, street fairs and funky boutiques, LoHi offers a cosmopolitan and contemporary experience in a neighborhood full of quiet streets and charming brownstones.
+The Highland neighborhood is an up-and-coming area named one of “America’s Best Hipster Neighborhoods” by Forbes.
+From buzzing restaurants and rooftop bars to musical festivals, street fairs and funky boutiques, Highland offers a cosmopolitan and contemporary experience in a neighborhood full of quiet streets and charming brownstones.

 Cherry Creek is where it’s at if you’re a shopaholic at heart.
 With over 300 independently owned stores, boutiques, eateries, galleries and spas, it’s a premier shopping destination for a day (or more!) of upscale retail therapy.
 (Just how upscale is it?
 It’s home to brands like Ralph Lauren, Burberry and Tiffany & Co.)